Supplies You Will Need In A Weather Emergency Or Power Outage

-It’s probably just temporary, lives aren’t necessarily at stake, and before you know it life will be back to normal.
-Luckily, you had time to prepare because you knew it was coming.
-But what will you need?
-Allow us to offer this helpful list of stuff that will most certainly come in handy.
+It’s probably just temporary; if you're fortunate lives aren’t necessarily at stake, and before you know it things will be back to normal.
+Or perhaps not and you'll have to evacuate at some point, realizing your life is more valuable than your property.
+For that reason, we offer this helpful list of stuff that will most certainly come in handy.

 Think of the things you'll still want to eat after emergency passes.
 Some examples: